apache/fury-site/docs/blog/fury_blazing_fast_multiple_language_serialization_framework.md

 When serializing a custom type, fury will **reorder fields** to ensure that fields of the same type are serialized in order.
 This can hit more data cache and CPU instruction cache.

-The basic type fields are written in descending order by byte size.
+The basic type fields are written **in descending order by byte size**.
 In this way, if the initial addresses are aligned, subsequent read and write operations will occur at the position where the memory addresses are aligned, making CPU execution more efficient.